 |Is all of the renewable energy program online?|

 There's a single exception if you take the diploma program.
-You'll come to our Centre for Sustainable Innovation for an on-site lab.
+You'll come to our Research Centre for an on-site lab.
 This will be approximately 5 days.

 |Is the renewable energy program part-time or full-time?|